 This course uses both live sessions and Canvas for content delivery.
-Canvas will be the primary method for the facilitation of communications between faculty and students, posting course materials and activities, submission of assignments, and posting of grades.
+Canvas will be the primary method for posting course materials and activities, submission of assignments, and posting of grades.
 Canvas can be accessed at https://canvas.uw.edu/

 Organization: